brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 ======
 Minimum and maximum (`-xms` and `-xmx`) memory should be set to the same value, as explained here: https://dzone.com/articles/benefits-of-setting-initial-and-maximum-memory-siz

+One exception: if you are on a low-memory system, and Minecraft takes up almost all your RAM, set your mimumum memory below your maximum memory to conserve it when possible.

 Sizes are set in megabytes (`-Xms4096M`) or gigabytes (`-Xmx8G`)

 Allocating too much memory can force your operating system to page, make garbage collection pauses more severe, and/or slow the game down.
-Allocating too little can also slow the game down.
+Allocating too little can break garbage collection and/or slow the game down.
 Keep a close eye on the Windows Task manager (or your DE's system monitor) as Minecraft is running, and allocate only as much as it needs (which is usually less than 8G).

 Garbage Collection
 ======

 **Garbage collection flags must be added to Minecraft servers and clients**, as the default "pauses" to stop and collect garbage manifest as stutters on the client and lag on servers.
-Use the`sparkc gcmonitor` command in the [Spark](https://www.curseforge.com/minecraft/mc-mods/spark) mod to observe pauses. *Any* old generation pauses are bad, and young generation G1GC collections should be infrequent, but short enough to be imperceptible.
+Use the `/sparkc gcmonitor` command in the [Spark](https://www.curseforge.com/minecraft/mc-mods/spark) mod to observe pauses in-game. *Any* old generation pauses are bad, and young generation G1GC collections should be infrequent, but short enough to be imperceptible.

 Pick one set of flags.
 I recommend **Shenandoah on clients**, **ZGC on powerful Java 17 servers**, and **G1GC on Graal** or on servers/clients with less RAM and fewer cores: